 As with any business, writing a business plan for a poultry farming venture is one of the keys to a successful enterprise.
-By taking the time upfront to plot your business course, you can save time, money and headaches down the road.
-As you start out on your venture, here are some things to consider when assembling your business plan.
+By taking the time up front to plot your business course through the techniques and types of poultry farming, you can save time, money and headaches down the road.
+As you begin your venture, here are some things to consider when assembling your business plan.

 Why bother with poultry farming as a business?
 With the relatively short turnover of poultry, as compared to hoofed livestock, and the constant demand for eggs and meat, the potential for profit in poultry farming is very real.
 Many costs involved in poultry farming are minimal or can be controlled by keeping a healthy flock.
 While there are always exceptions, some examples are:

 - Feed costs can be reduced if opting to raise free-range birds or by supplementing with food scraps.